-We welcome the help of parents in school in various ways e.g. reading, and accompanying children on outings and visits etc. If you are interested then please contact the school office.
+We welcome the help of parents in school in various ways e.g. cookery, reading, maths buddies, accompanying children on outings and visits etc. if you are interested then please contact the school office.

 Friends Association

 Frettenham Primary School has a very active and supportive Friends whose main aim is "to promote the best interest of the school and its pupils".